kyleu/rituals/doc/scripts.md

 - `build-css.sh`: Uses `scss` to compile the stylesheets in `./web/stylesheets`
 - `build-css-watch.sh`: Builds the css resources using `build-css`, then watches for changes in `./web/stylesheets`
 - `build-docker.sh`: Makes a release build, builds a docker image, then exports and zips the output
+- `build-linux.sh`: Makes a release build for 64-bit Linux
 - `build-windows.bat`: Makes a release build, builds a docker image, then exports and zips the output
 - `check.sh`: Runs code statistics, checks for outdated dependencies, then runs various linters
 - `dev.sh`: Watches the project directories, and runs the main application, restarting when changes are detected